Why the St. Jude Rock ‘N’ Roll Nashville Marathon?

 When is the opt out deadline?

-You have until March 6, 2015 at midnight to opt out of Run for Hope without financial penalty.
+It is March 15, 2017, at midnight CST.
+You must contact Jennifer Beck before then to opt out of Run for Hope without financial penalty.

 Who is the opt out for?

 How do I officially opt out?

 If I’m short and haven’t raised all of my fundraising minimum, when will my credit card be charged?